-The Pathology Residency training program at The Pennsylvania State University College of Medicine/Milton S. Hershey Medical Center is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) for training in combined Anatomic and Clinical Pathology, Anatomic Pathology only, and Clinical Pathology only.
+The Pathology Residency training program at Penn State Health Milton S. Hershey Medical Center and Penn State College of Medicine is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) for training in combined Anatomic and Clinical Pathology, Anatomic Pathology only, and Clinical Pathology only.
 We are currently approved for a maximum of 16 residents in our program.
 Application and supporting materials must be submitted via ERAS (Electronic Residency Application Service at the Association of American Medical Colleges [AAMC]).
-Please visit the ERAS web site at: http://www.aamc.org/eras.
-Required items that should be sent to ERAs include: a copy of your Dean’s letter, your transcript, official USMLE step 1 and 2 scores, and three letters of recommendation.
-International Medical Graduates are also required to have ECFMG certification and have a currently valid ECFMG certificate to present upon employment.
-Applications sent directly to us by regular or electronic mail will not be accepted or considered.
-We sponsor J-1 visas only.
+Please visit the ERAS web site at: https://students-residents.aamc.org/attending-medical-school/how-apply-residency-positions/tools-residency-applicants/.

 The Department of Pathology is committed to research, and encourages residents to participate in research projects.
 Applications from physician-scientists are welcomed.
 The department will work with candidates interested in combining clinical and research training to plan a program that both meets the requirements of the American Board of Pathology and integrates structured research training, which may include up to six months of research time during residency.
 A select group of applicants may qualify for a guaranteed additional year of support to pursue their research interests.
 Candidates interested in these opportunities are encouraged to contact the Program Director (firstname.lastname@example.org) by email, in addition to submitting the ERAS application.

 - Application review and selection for interview - October - December, 2016